Swizec/react-d3js-es6-ebook/manuscript/speed-optimizations.md

 }
 ```

-That's a lot of code 😅.
+That's a lot of code :sweat_smile:.
 Let's break it down.

 You can think of `simulationStep` as a function and a loop.
 At the bottom, there is a `.forEach` that applies a `moveMarble` function to each marble.